Yhemen5525/btctusd-trend-monitor/README.md

 # Cryptocurrency Trend Monitor

 The Cryptocurrency Trend Monitor is a web-based script that fetches OHLCV (Open, High, Low, Close, Volume) data from the Binance API and analyzes the trend of a specified cryptocurrency pair.
-It calculates moving averages and detects whether the trend is upward, downward, or in a range.
-It also provides real-time updates on the latest price and trend, with optional sound alerts for different trend types.
+It calculates moving averages, detects the trend as upward, downward, or in a range, and provides real-time updates on the latest price and trend.
+Optional sound alerts are available for different trend types.
+Additionally, the script calculates Fibonacci levels based on the high and low prices.

 ## Features

 - Fetches OHLCV data for a specified cryptocurrency pair from the Binance API.
 - Calculates moving averages for different periods to analyze the trend.
 - Detects whether the trend is upward, downward, or in a range.
+- Calculates Fibonacci levels based on the high and low prices.
 - Displays the latest price and time of the cryptocurrency pair.
 - Provides optional sound alerts for different trend types: upward trend, downward trend, and range.